 Mounting camera on tripod

-For maximum sharpness when making exposures too long to permit handholding of the camera (1/30 sec. or slower), mount the camera on a tripod using the socket on the camera bottom.
+For using the self-timer, or for maximum sharpness when making exposures too long to permit handholding of the camera (1/30 sec. or slower), mount the camera on a tripod using the socket on the camera bottom.